Askanat/PTS3/mysql-connector-java/docs/README.txt

    Applets can only make network connections back to the machine that runs the web server that served the .class files for the applet.
-This means that MySQL must run on the same machine (or you must have some sort of port re-direction) for this to work.
+This means that MySQL must run on the same machine (or you must have some sort of port re-directionOrientation) for this to work.
 This also means that you will not be able to test applets from your local file system, you must always deploy them to a web server.